In this document the words “thesis” and “dissertation” shall be interpreted synonymously.

 LIX.
 Length of thesis:

-(a) The text of a thesis in science should, not counting ancillary data, normally not exceed:
+(a) The text of a thesis should, not counting ancillary data, normally not exceed:

-Where the thesis is accompanied by material in other than written form or the research involves creative writing or the preparation of a scholarly edition, the written thesis should not normally exceed:
+Where the thesis is accompanied by material in other than written form or the research involves creative writing or the preparation of a scholarly edition, the written thesis should normally be within the following ranges: